martinfleis/phd-thesis/source/15_Identification of urban tissues through urban morphometrics.md

 `momepy` uses unique identifiers to efficiently link elements together without the need of repeating costly spatial operations for every relevant character.

-*conclude methodology*

 ## DHC recognition | Case study Prague
-The first trial of DHC recognition method outlined above is the case study of Prague, limited to its administrative boundary, which in the case of Prague extends the continuous built-up area and ensures that the edge effect cause by street network cutting is minimised (figure \ref{fig:prague_study_area}).
+The first trial of the proposed DHC recognition method outlined above is the case study of Prague, limited to its administrative boundary, which in the case of Prague extends the continuous built-up area and ensures that the edge effect cause by street network cutting is minimised (figure \ref{fig:prague_study_area}).
 Following section reports on each step of method in terms of both results and interpretation.
 The overall discussion on the method itself, its relevance and applicability is in chapter 9 and includes results of taxonomical analysis presented in chapter 8.
+The validation of results is included in chapter 8.

 ![Prague case study area, which matches the administrative boundaries.
 Data source © IPR Praha, CC BY-SA 4.0](source/figures/ch7/PRG_admin_boundary.png "Prague case study area"){#fig:prague_study_area width=100%}